Hanover, Maryland: History

-In the past, the community also consisted of "Anderson", a post office stop founded along the B&O tracks from 1874–1881 along modern Anderson Avenue, and operated as "Hanoverville" until December 1896.
+In the past, the community also consisted of "Anderson", a post office stop founded along the B&O railroad tracks from 1874–1881 along modern Anderson Avenue, which operated as "Hanoverville" until December 1896.

 Hanover is along the fall line where the ocean met the shore in prehistoric times.
-Native American tribes lived along the lower Patapsco river. archeological digs in 1929 have discovered arrowheads, spearpoints, axes, and gorgets along the Disney farm.
+Native American tribes lived along the lower Patapsco River.
+Archeological digs in 1929 have discovered arrowheads, spearpoints, axes, and gorgets along the Disney farm.
 The area is now occupied by commercial buildings along Hi Tech drive and Oxford Square development.

 Arundel Mills mall opened in 2000.
 Since then, the area has seen explosive growth; shopping centers and housing developments have popped up along Arundel Mills Boulevard (Route 713), which links the B-W Parkway and Route 100 to Arundel Mills.
 In 2010, Preston Partners sought to rezone a failed commercial project on the historic Disney farm into a transit-oriented development funded by Magic Johnson.
 On November 2, 2010, Anne Arundel County voters approved zoning for a gaming and entertainment complex with 4,750 slot machines at Arundel Mills Mall.
 This casino complex opened as Maryland Live! in 2012.
 The Maryland Department of Transportation is headquartered at 7201 Corporate Center Drive, which has a Hanover address.
 Amazon has operated a distribution warehouse in Hanover since 2018.